ArtisanMobile/devdocs/_posts/2014-05-07-developing-with-artisan.md

   <tbody>
 <tr>
   <th>Development Environment</th>
-  <td>Artisan is regularly tested in apps built in Eclipse and with Ant and Proguard.
-Support for Gradle, Maven, Android Studio and IntelliJ is in BETA</td>
+  <td>Artisan is regularly tested in apps built in Eclipse and Android Studio and with Ant, Gradle and Proguard.</td>
-  <td>Artisan AspectJ with auto-instrumentation (optional version of SDK) cannot be used in Android Studio or IntelliJ Community Edition because the AspectJ plugin isn't available there.</td>
 </tr>
 <tr>
   <th>Artisan &amp; onStart</th>